dhdavvie/BiCrypt/README.md

 python BiCrypt.py FileName.crypt FirstPassphrase SecondPassphrase
 ```

-**Note** that you need to put yours passprhrases in order, that is, just in the order as you put them when you encrypted the file, to can decrypt the file with sucess.
+**Note** that you need to put yours passphrases in order, that is, just in the order as you put them when you encrypted the file, to can decrypt the file with sucess.

 Also yo can append `#!/usr/bin/env python` to the header on `BiCrypt.py`
 file, delete the file type (BiCrypt ~~.py~~), and then put that file in